Guide to Drinking Levels

 Previous NIAAA research has found that, on average, only 2 in 100 people who drink below these limits within the guidelines for “drinking in moderation” will go on to develop an alcohol use disorder.

 The U.S. Dietary Guidelines for American adults recommends that if alcohol is consumed, it should only be consumed in moderation — up to 1 drink per day for women and 2 drinks per day for men.
-This is not intended as an average over several days, but rather the amount consumed on any single day.
+This is not intended as an average over several days, but rather the amount consumed in any single day.

 RECOMMENDATIONS FOR ABSTINENCE